aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/vba-project/_index.md

 type: docs
 weight: 200
 url: /python-net/manage-vba-project/
-description: Add VBA Module and Modify VBA or Macro with Aspose.Cells library.
+description: Add VBA Module and Modify VBA or Macro with Aspose.Cells for Python via .NET library.
 ---

-## **Add a VBA Module in C#**
+## **Add a VBA Module in Python**
 {{% alert color="primary" %}}

-Aspose.Cells allows you to add a new VBA Module and Macro Code using Aspose.Cells.
-Please use the [**Workbook.VbaProject.Modules.Add()**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbamodulecollection/methods/add/index) method to add the new VBA Module inside the workbook
+Aspose.Cells allows you to add a new VBA Module and Macro Code using Aspose.Cells for Python via .NET.
+Please use the [**Workbook.vba_project.modules.add()**](https://reference.aspose.com/cells/python-net/aspose.cells.vba/vbamodulecollection/add/) method to add the new VBA Module inside the workbook

 {{% /alert %}}